yarkhinephyo/15-440-distributed-systems-notes/Topic 6 - Security.md

 Encrypt a message with public key and decrypt it with the private key.

-<u>Digital Signature</u>: Encrypt a hashed message with the private key.
+<ins>Digital Signature</ins>: Encrypt a hashed message with the private key.
 The public key can be used to decrypt and verify the hash.

 **Diffie-Hellman with RSA**